This post contains affiliate links from which we will make a commission from your clicks and/or purchases.

 While traveling I am often in a hurry to get from place to place in a small amount of time, but I always take frequent stops for gas.
 Because you just never know.

 It is also important to tread lightly while traveling.
 When possible, ditch your car and take public transportation and walk.
 Don’t litter.
 Don’t damage property.
 Walk on sculpted paths and not the grass.
+Bring a reusable coffee cup and water bottle.
 In general, just respect the country.

 There are many times while traveling when the situation just doesn’t seem right.
 Maybe the attraction you want to see if in a sketchy neighborhood or at the top of a hill in the middle of the night.
 Use caution.
 If it doesn’t seem safe to leave your car or keep going forward, don’t.